lyjecon/Youji_Lyu/content/authors/admin/_index.md

 ## About Me

-Youji Lyu is an associate professor of risk management and insurance at School of Finance, Nankai University.
+Youji Lyu is an associate professor of  Risk Management and Insurance at School of Finance, Nankai University.
 He obtained the Ph.D. in Economics from Peking University.
 He researches question about social security, population ageing, and behavior economics.
 He is particularly interested in interplay between economics, demography, politics, and culture.